ablakey/pointless.click/src/projects/minibot/index.md

 - Allow you to set things such as the Wifi credentials, the local hostname for the device, and an ssh password

+## Arduino Follower (Slave) Library.

+?> Historically we call things in software/hardware a "slave" because they are designed to simply follow orders from a "master".
+Some might find it more modern to describe them as a "follower."

+In this case, the follower library is designed to expose all of the Romi 32U4 (an Arduino-compatible board) capabilities via I2C.
+This allows the attached Raspberry Pi to do all the work (ie. it's the "master" or "leader").
+The Pi will tell it to do things, and the 32U4 will handle the low-level details of doing them.

+The library is found here: [https://github.com/pololu/pololu-rpi-slave-arduino-library](https://github.com/pololu/pololu-rpi-slave-arduino-library).

+## Reference Library

+For this robot, I'm keeping the code here: [Minibot](https://github.com/ablakey/minibot).
+Note that it isn't designed to work out of the box, but it should be pretty close.
+At the very least, it's a useful reference if you get stuck programming your own.

 # Links

 - [Pololu Romi Arduino Library](https://github.com/pololu/romi-32u4-arduino-library)